sublee/subl.ee/resume.md

     {: .note }

 :   Implemented an automatic Hangul transcription algorithm to realize [Brian
     Jongseong Park's idea][hangulize-idea].
-Designed and implemented the web service and RESTful API.
+Developed the algorithm and the web service.

     Many professional Korean translators habitually use this tool to translate undocumented proper nouns.
 Netflix refers to this tool in [the Korean